 Conclusion

 European Roulette is the most popular version of roulette in the UK for good reason.
 The game is fast-paced, entertaining, offers bets for every player, and has a good RTP.
-The game is suited for both beginners and advanced players alike, and there is also the option to play the live casino version of roulette at the best online casinos in the UK.
+The game is suited for both beginners and advanced players alike, and there is also the option to play the live casino version of roulette at the best casino sites in the UK.